dev7355608/perfect-vision/README.md

 ### Vision Rules

-There are the following presets to choose from: *Dungeons & Dragons 5e*, *Dungeons & Dragons 3.5e*, *Pathfinder 2e*, and *Foundry VTT*.
+There are the following presets to choose from: *Dungeons & Dragons 5e*, *Dungeons & Dragons 3.5e*, *Pathfinder 1e*, *Pathfinder 2e*, and *Foundry VTT*.
 You may also select *Custom* and set your own rules.
 It is also possible to set rules for each token individually.
 You can find these token-specific settings in the token configuration under the *Vision* tab.

 #### Custom